Globalising hope, globalising the struggle!

 There is an increase in displacement, criminalisation and discrimination affecting peasants globally.
 Transnational corporations keep violating basic rights, with full impunity, while people struggling to defend the rights of their communities continue to be criminalised and at times even killed.

 La Via Campesina promotes a Universal Declaration on the rights of peasants and other people working in rural areas, which includes right to life and adequate standards of living, the right to land and territory, to seeds, information, justice and equality between women and men.

-A decentralized structure
+A decentralised structure

-La Via Campesina is a grassroots mass movement whose vitality and legitimacy comes from peasants’ organizations at the grassroots.
-The movement is based on the decentralization of power between all its regions.
+La Via Campesina is a grassroots mass movement whose vitality and legitimacy comes from peasants’ organisations at the grassroots.
+The movement is based on the decentralisation of power between all its regions.
 The international secretariat rotates according to the collective decision made every four years by the International Conference.
 It was first located in Belgium (1993-1996), then in Honduras (1997-2004), Indonesia (2005-2013), and is currently based in Harare, Zimbabwe since 2013.

 The International Conference, held every four years, is the highest space for political discussions and decisions of the movement, where future actions and agenda are defined.
-Since 1993 six such International conferences were organized.
+Since 1993 six such International conferences were organised.

 Contributions from members, private donations and financial support of some NGOs, foundations and public authorities make this work possible.

 - 8th March: International Women’s Day – La Via Campesina joins women’s movements and social movements to demand equal rights for women.